 For a true escape though, head to Rio Tierra Casitas in Wickenburg.
 Situated along the 700-plus-acre Hassayampa River Preserve, these artistically designed, homelike casitas with full kitchens were designed to be a sanctuary.

 Many of the state’s best bed & breakfasts can be found in the small towns of Northern Arizona.
 Heritage Inn – once the home of a prominent pioneer family in Snowflake – boasts Victorian decor in its 10 guest rooms and is perfect for a romantic weekend.
 It is the perfect location for exploring the Petrified Forest, Canyon de Chelly or Route 66.

 You can also get your kicks on Route 66 at the Sheridan House in Williams.
 The upscale bed & breakfast, known for its incredible dining service, is roughly an hour from the Grand Canyon as well.

 Built in 1916, the Surgeon’s House in Jerome was originally the home of the city’s chief surgeon until the United Verde Copper Company mine closed in 1953.
-Today, it’s not only the perfect place to stay if you want to visit the shops and art galleries in town, but is also a good base for daytrips to Sedona, Prescott and local wineries.
+Today, it’s not only the perfect place to stay if you want to visit the shops and art galleries in town, but is also a good base for daytrips to Sedona, Prescott and local wineries and tasting rooms.